 Their latency is too high to be suitable for watching video content or gaming, but they perform better than average Bluetooth headphones, which usually get around 200-220ms of latency.
 If you have a Bluetooth dongle with AptX or Apt-X LL then consider the Aukey Latitude which have a better latency performance overall and supports more codec options.

 The JBL Reflect Mini 2 are great sports headphones that are versatile for everyday casual use.
 These in-ears have slightly bulky housings but are still fairly comfortable.
 However, the fit might not be for everyone, they feel a bit cheaper than what they look like and have thin cables.
 On the upside, they are very stable and are rated IPX5, which is great for working out.
 They also have good battery life that will last you a few workouts or even a full day at the office.
-See our recommendations for the best wireless earbuds for running, the best headphones for working out, and the best earbuds and in-ear headphones.
+See our recommendations for the best wireless earbuds for running, the best headphones for working out, the best cheap wireless earbuds, and the best earbuds and in-ear headphones.

 The JBL Reflect Mini 2 and Jaybird X4 are both designed as sports-oriented headphones, but the X4 might get the edge if you don’t mind the restrictive charging cradle.
 They have overall better build quality and have a companion app that lets you EQ the sound to your liking.
 On the other hand, the JBLs have longer battery life and only need a micro-USB cable to charge them.
 Both have great wireless range, but the X4 can also connect to 2 devices, which is convenient.